Photo Courtesy Pietro Pinto

 “He is really one of a kind in my 15 years of teaching,” says Professor of Cinema Weimin Zhang.
 “I especially admire him with his extraordinary creative drive and tremendous energy and determination under any circumstances.”

 Jason Newman (B.S., ’17) grew up making games for his friends.
 Now he’s turning that hobby into a career — and his first indie game is already making waves.
 “Akurra,” a puzzle-based game designed for multiple platforms, recently took home one of the top awards at a Japanese gaming convention.

 Newman never thought he’d make games for a living, especially given the competitive nature of the field.
 Initially, he was unsure about majoring in Computer Science because he found math so challenging.

 “When I first went to SF State, I was actually studying Chinese, and that goes back to my interest in multiculturalism and things like that,” he says.
-His interest, at least in part, was due to growing up in a diverse community in his hometown of Fremont.
+His interest, at least in part, was due to growing up in a diverse community in the Bay Area.
 “I have a deep interest in every culture, including my own.”